Karthik9633/Travel_Webpage/README.md

 A simple and clean contact form allows users to:

-Enter their name
+1.Enter their name
-Email
-Subject
-Message
+2.Email
+3.Phone number
+4.Subject
+5.Message

 It’s created with minimal styling to keep it visually light but fully functional.